<> <> <> <>

 Iron helps your body produce hemoglobin, a protein in your red blood cells.
 It carries oxygen to your body’s cells, helping them grow and repair, including hair growth.
 Ferritin is a protein that stores iron, releasing it when the body needs it.

 Leafy vegetables like spinach and red meats are probably the most well-known natural sources of iron.
 Other iron-rich foods include broccoli, peas and tofu.
-The best way to detect low iron or an iron deficiency is to get your ferritin levels checked by your doctor.

-Depending on your results, you might need to take an iron supplement and increase your dietary iron intake and take 30 to 60 mg of iron along with 500 mg of vitamin C to aid absorption and re-check results after three to six months.
-Oranges, strawberries and tomatoes are all great natural sources of vitamin C.
+Depending on your results, you might need to take an iron supplement, increase your dietary iron intake and take 30-60 mg of iron along with 500 mg of vitamin C to aid absorption and re-check results after 3-6 months.

 Zinc

-Zinc is an important mineral for your immune system and supports effective wound healing.
-One of the first signs of a zinc deficiency can be hair loss (specifically alopecia) where hair follicles come out in sizeable clumps.
+One of the first signs of a zinc deficiency can be hair loss (specifically alopecia) where hair follicles come out in sizeable clumps [4].

-Plus, you might notice a range of skin changes that may appear like eczema, along with symptoms such as brittle nails, brittle hair and diarrhoea.
+Plus, you might notice a range of skin changes that may appear like eczema, along with symptoms such as brittle nails, brittle hair and diarrhoea [6].

 The main dietary sources of zinc are fish and meat.
-Zinc can be difficult to get from a diet alone, especially for vegetarians and vegans, so zinc supplementation may be required.
+Zinc can be difficult to get from a diet alone, especially for vegetarians and vegans, so supplementation may be required.

 Vitamin A

 While vitamin A is important for hair health and the growth of healthy hair follicles, it’s rare that a deficiency would be the major source of hair loss.
-Night blindness is one of the first signs of vitamin A deficiency.

 Vitamin A is necessary for maintaining immune and eye health and comes in the form of retinol.
 You'll find vitamin A present in animal-based food sources, including meat like liver, oily fish, poultry, and dairy products.